aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 6

 Using what we have learned,
-let's add implementations to our remaining three `predicate`s .
+let's add implementations to our remaining three `predicate`s.

 <!-- !test check remaining correctness predicates -->
 ```dafny